-In discharging their duty to promote the interests of the Company under section 172 Companies Act 2006, the Directors of the Company have regard to a number of factors and stakeholder interests.
-These are described below.
+In discharging their duty to promote the interests of the Company under section 172 Companies Act 2006, the Directors of the Company have regard to a number of factors and stakeholder interests, described below.

-As a wholly-owned subsidiary, the Directors do not consider the factor set out in section 172(1)(f) (need to act fairly between the members of the company) relevant to the proper discharge of their duty under section 172.
+As a wholly owned subsidiary with no employees, the Directors do not consider the factors listed in section 172(1)(b) (interests' of the company's employees) or 172(1)(f) (need to act fairly between the members of the company) are relevant to the proper discharge of their duty under section 172.